StephenRoddy/stephenroddy.github.io/projects/human_cost/human_cost.md

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=2888609678/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/track=643812216/transparent=true/" seamless><a href="https://stephenroddy.bandcamp.com/album/the-human-cost-sonification-and-irelands-economic-crash">The Human Cost: Sonification and Ireland&#39;s Economic Crash by Stephen Roddy</a></iframe>
 </div>

-Idle Hands Performed at the Irish Sound Science and Technology Convocation 2014 The Human Cost: A Sonification of Ireland's is a set of data-driven compositions that explores the impact of Ireland's recent financial crash on its people.

-The social and economic data used in these compositions is provided by the Central Statistics Office.
 Idle Hands is a data-driven musical composition based on the Central Statistics Office’s Standardised Unemployment Rate for period from 1983 to 2014 -the total span of the CSO unemployment record.
 It is a gently evolving piece in G major that expresses the unemployment contour as a function of pitch and timbre.

  A leading tone rises and falls in time with the unemployment statistics over a small accompanying set of evolving timbral motifs -the harmonic complexity of which reference future gradients of the data contour.
 There are two complementary elements to the composition, the data and the baseline.
 Evolving timbre and pitch represent the data.
 Sustained harmonics centered on G major provide a baseline against which to contextualise the data material.